7 Ways to Spread Joy This Holiday Season

 3. Go caroling for a good cause.

 Caroling is not only a perfect way to lift spirits; it’s also a great way to raise money for a good cause!
-Gather friends and family to participate in a caroling fundraiser such as the Nationwide Children’s Hospital “Caroling for a Cause” program to benefit the hospital’s Heart Center, or Walmart’s #Sing2Salute social media campaign to benefit military families through the Fisher House Foundation.
+Gather friends and family to participate in a caroling fundraiser such as the Nationwide Children’s Hospital “Caroling for a Cause” program to benefit the hospital’s Heart Center, or get inspired by the folks behind Caroling for Charity, which has raised nearly $10,000 to support local charities.

 4. Lend a hand to help a neighbor decorate.